Deerfield Beach, Florida: Climate

+Deerfield Beach's tropical rainforest climate and tropical monsoon climate provides for an adequate habitat for a diversity of tropical plants and animals, as shown in the Deerfield Beach Arboretum.

-Deerfield Beach has a borderline tropical rainforest climate (Köppen climate classification: Af), bordering on a tropical monsoon climate (Köppen climate classification: Am), featuring hot summer days, frequent thunderstorms in the summer, and less frequent rain in the fall.
+Deerfield Beach has a borderline tropical rainforest climate (Köppen climate classification: Af), bordering on a tropical monsoon climate (Köppen Am), featuring hot summer days, frequent thunderstorms in the summer, and less frequent rain in the fall.

-During the summer months average temperatures tend to be in the 80s, while during the winter temperatures tend to be in the 60s.
-July is generally the warmest month of the year with an average maximum temperature of 92 °F, while the coldest month of the year is February with an average minimum temperature of 58 °F. The all-time record high is 101 °F recorded in 1981, while the all-time record low is 21 °F which was recorded in 1995.
+During the summer, average temperatures generally are in the 80s, while during the winter, they are in the 60s.
+July is generally the warmest month of the year, with an average maximum temperature of 92 °F, while the coldest month of the year is February, with an average minimum temperature of 58 °F. The all-time record high is 101 °F recorded in 1981, while the all-time record low is 21 °F which was recorded in 1995.
 The year-round average temperature is 77 °F.

 The annual average precipitation at Deerfield Beach is 57.27 in.
-Summer months tend to be wetter than winter months.
-The wettest month of the year is June with an average rainfall of 7.3 in.
+Summers tend to be wetter than winters.
+The wettest month of the year is June, with an average rainfall of 7.3 in.

-Deerfield Beach falls under the USDA 10b Plant Hardiness zone.
+Deerfield Beach falls under the USDA 10b Plant hardiness zone.